rbstabbins/git-is-great/test.md

-# Mountaina in the UK
+# Mountains in the UK

-England is not very mountainous. blah blah
+England is not very mountainous. blah blah another line
+Snowden